sayhellotovanessa/eitamag/_posts/2021-06-15-issue-1-released.markdown

 ---

-Our Issue #001 was released!
-It came out on June 15th and we're very pleased with it.
-We hope all of you are pleased as well!
+Issue #001 was released on June 15th!
+We’re very pleased with it and we hope all of you are pleased as well!
 What sort of stories have we brought you?
-I'm glad you asked:
+I’m glad you asked:

 **Please Open This While I'm At Work**, by Amanda Nunes Alvarenga, a girl needs to come out to her mother—but it's not exactly what's expected;